 The following February I saw an advertisement for a photography course in Provence, France.
 The course was in June when the lavender and sunflower fields would be in full bloom and the photos that accompanied the ad were spectacular.
 The gardening side of my brain took over and I paid the $1000 down payment.
 The (non-existent) photographer side of my brain said "what were you thinking?" and I went into panic mode.
 I was going to take a course in Europe and did not know even know what an f-stop was.
 I thought a shutter speed was how fast you could paint a shutter on your house.
 Really, it was a camera term?

 Because I only had a few months to prepare for my photography course in Europe, I decided to take a few on-line courses.
 They were amazing!
-They were also through Bryan's website.
+You can check out Bryan’s website for more information on his books and workshops.

 I have to be honest, sometimes a friend will say to me "I wish I had your camera so I could take good photos like you."
 I want to scream and stomp the ground when I hear that.
 It is not about the camera you have, it is about the photography skills you have acquired.
 I know people with great cameras who take lousy pictures.
 I have also seen coffee table books that contain amazing photos using an i-phone.